Porfiriato: 1910 Centennial of Independence

 The official centennial festivities were concentrated in the month of September, but there were events during the centennial year outside of September.
-In September the central core of Mexico city was decorated and lit with electric lights many bedecked with flowers.
+In September the central core of Mexico City was decorated and lit with electric lights many bedecked with flowers.
 Immediately following the centennial month, there was a book published, detailing the day by day events of the festivities, which included inaugurations of buildings and statues, receptions for dignitaries, military parades, and allegorical and historical processions.

-The high points of the celebrations were on 15 September, Diaz's 80th birthday, and 16 September, the centennial of Hidalgo's Grito de Dolores, considered the starting point of Mexico's struggle for independence in 1810.
+The high points of the celebrations were on 15 September, Díaz's 80th birthday, and 16 September, the centennial of Hidalgo's Grito de Dolores, considered the starting point of Mexico's struggle for independence in 1810.
 On Friday, 15 September, the day was marked by a huge parade representing the arc of Mexican history, focusing on the 1519 conquest of Mexico, the struggle for independence in the early nineteenth century, and the liberal reform of the mid-nineteenth century.
 There were allegorical floats depicting the insurgent army of independence, independence martyr Father José María Morelos, and for the modern era commerce, industry, and banking.
 At 11 p.m.
-Diaz stood on the balcony of the National Palace and with the ringing of the bell from Father Hidalgo's church in Dolores, Diaz proclaimed "Viva Mexico."
-On 16 September, Diaz with an array of dignitaries attending inaugurated, the Monument to Independence at a major intersection (glorieta) of Paseo de la Reforma.
+Díaz stood on the balcony of the National Palace and with the ringing of the bell from Father Hidalgo's church in Dolores, Díaz proclaimed "Viva Mexico".
+On 16 September, Díaz with an array of dignitaries attending inaugurated, the Monument to Independence at a major intersection (glorieta) of Paseo de la Reforma.
 Some 10,000 Mexican troops and contingents of foreign soldiers marched at the monument as part of the inaugural ceremonies.

 Another major September activity included Díaz's inauguration on 18 September of the monument to Benito Juárez at the edge of the Alameda Central.
-Although a political rival in life, Diaz helped memorialize Juárez's contributions to Mexico.
+Although a political rival in life, Díaz helped memorialize Juárez's contributions to Mexico.
 At the ceremony, the French ambassador returned the ceremonial keys of Mexico City that were given to General Forey in 1863 during the French Intervention.
 The French invasion had disrupted Juárez's presidency, forcing his government into domestic exile while the French occupied Mexico.